ampproject/amphtml/extensions/amp-form/amp-form.md

 The response is expected to be a valid JSON Object.
 For example, if the publisher's `action-xhr` endpoint returns the following responses:

+Both success and error responses should have a `Content-Type: application/json` header. `submit-success` will render for all responses that has a status of `2XX`, all other statuses will render `submit-error`.

 **Success Response**
 ```json
 {